Cryptocurrency bubble: Characterization as a bubble

 The investors Warren Buffett and George Soros have respectively characterized it as a "mirage" and a "bubble", while the business executives Jack Ma and J.P.
 Morgan Chase CEO Jamie Dimon have called it a "bubble" and a "fraud", respectively.
 However, Dimon said later he regrets calling Bitcoin a fraud.

 Other notable skeptics are Bill Gates, Microsoft co-founder and philanthropist; Bruce Schneier, cryptographer, computer security expert, and public policy lecturer at Harvard University; and Molly White, author of the Web3 Is Going Just Great website.

+Economic analysis of these market cycles suggests that cryptocurrency price dynamics are characteristic of speculative bubbles, driven more by market sentiment than by traditional economic fundamentals.
+The increasing integration of crypto with the financial system means these shocks do not occur in isolation.
+Studies find significant spillover effects, where volatility in cryptocurrency markets transmits to traditional asset classes like equities and commodities.
+More recent structural models confirm this transmission occurs by affecting overall investor risk appetite and that it extends to the broader macroeconomy, with a notable impact on long-term inflation.
+This demonstrates a concrete channel through which cryptocurrency bubbles and crashes can have broader economic consequences.

+It has been suggested by Lee Reiners, a former Federal Reserve economist, that "when this crypto bubble bursts — and it will burst — it will end up impacting people across the economy even if they don’t have direct investment in crypto”.